ArgoHA/triton-detector-classifier/README.md

 # triton-detector-classifier
-Detector and classifier pipeline deployed with triton server and nvidia gpu readme is in progress of writing
+Detector and classifier pipeline deployed with triton server and nvidia gpu

+Readme is in progress of writing